 What is the Biopsychosocial Model?

-The Biopsychosocial model is an approach to health that takes biology, psychology and social circumstances into consideration, it recognizes that all three dimensions are entwined.
-The Model was first introduced in 1977 by George L. Engel and was the first to highlight the facets of health and focus on how they are interconnected.
+The Biopsychosocial model is a framework for understanding people as whole beings whose health is influenced by multiple, interconnected dimensions such as biology, psychology and social circumstances.
+It recognizes that all three dimensions are entwined.
+The model was first introduced in 1977 by George L. Engel and was the first to highlight the facets of health and focus on how they are interconnected.

-The Bio in the biopsychosocial model stands for biology which encompasses genetics, nutrition, sleep, physical exercise, exposure to environmental contaminants, age and gender.
-The Psycho in the biopsychosocial model stands for psychology which includes mental and emotional health, self-esteem, beliefs, behavior, moods, and coping mechanisms.
-The Social in the biopsychosocial stands for social circumstances which encompasses your relationships with family and friends, social circumstances, occupation, and community.
+The Bio in the biopsychosocial model stands for biology, which encompasses genetics, nutrition, sleep, physical exercise, exposure to environmental contaminants, age and gender.
+The Psycho in the biopsychosocial model stands for psychology, which includes mental and emotional health, self-esteem, beliefs, behaviour, moods, and coping mechanisms.
+The social in the biopsychosocial stands for social circumstances, which encompass your relationships with family and friends, social supports, occupation, and community.

-None of these facets work in isolation, and together they make up our health as a whole.
-Each of these dimensions work synergistically and each affects the other.
-Chronic stress for example can affect all three dimensions simultaneously.
+None of these facets works in isolation, and together they make up our health as a whole.
+Each of these dimensions works synergistically, and each affects the other.
+Chronic stress, for example, can affect all three dimensions simultaneously.
 Chronic stress can impact your biology by manifesting as inflammation.
 It can affect your psychology by manifesting as anxiety and/or irritability, and it can affect your social circumstances by creating avoidance and/or friction in your social relationships.
 Furthermore, our personal strengths and weaknesses in any of these dimensions can either support or compound any problems that arise.
-Our minds, bodies and environments are dynamic, they involve complex interactions, and as such all should be addressed as whole when considering our personal wellbeing.
+Our minds, bodies and environments are dynamic; they involve complex interactions, and as such, all should be addressed as a whole when considering our personal wellbeing.